Creeping thistle

 Creeping thistle biology & control

-Once established, the root mass can be greater than the plant above ground, competing effectively with the grass.
+Creeping thistle can be competing effectively with the grass.

 What is creeping thistle?